dane/skyfall/proposals/001-skyfall.md

 ## Background

-Authentication (authn) and authorization (authz) are problems nearly every product has to address at some point.
+Authentication (AuthN) and authorization (AuthZ) are problems nearly every product has to address at some point.
 Standards exist in this space, OAuth 2.0, JSON Web Tokens (JWT), and multi-factor authentication (MFA) for example, but there is little code reuse between products and no reuse across languages.
 Best practices, such has password hashing algorithms, evolve every few years and migration strategries are necessary to keep user data secure.
-Building custom authn and authz solutions steals the focus from the actual product or problem at hand.
+Building custom AuthN and AuthZ solutions steals the focus from the actual product or problem at hand.

-There are third parties, such as Okta, Auth0, and Google, that will provide authn and authz solutions, but engineering efforts are still allocated to integrate with them.
+There are third parties, such as Okta, Auth0, and Google, that will provide AuthN and AuthZ solutions, but engineering efforts are still allocated to integrate with them.

 ## Terminology